cruftex/cruftex.net/source/_posts/Java-Caching-Benchmarks-Part-3.md

 Let's look at the achieved hit rates:

 {% asset_img CMS/ZipfianSequenceLoadingBenchmarkEffectiveHitrate-bySize-4x10-notitle.svg 'ZipfianSequenceLoadingBenchmark, effective hit rate by cache size at 4 threads and Zipfian factor 10' %}

 For the above graph [Alternative Image](CMS/ZipfianSequenceLoadingBenchmarkEffectiveHitrate-bySize-4x10-notitle-print.svg) and [Raw Data](CMS/ZipfianSequenceLoadingBenchmarkEffectiveHitrate-bySize-4x10.dat) is available.

 Caffeine and cache2k have significantly higher hit rates by about 4%, cache2k is slightly better than Caffeine by about 0.15%.

-Another benchmark is done with different number of threads and CPU cores.
+Another benchmark is analyzed with different number of threads and CPU cores.
 As explained earlier, number of available CPU cores is equal to the number of benchmark threads.

-Let's take a look at the results for one, two and four cores:
+Let's look at the results for one, two and four cores:

 {% asset_img CMS/ZipfianSequenceLoadingBenchmark-byThread-1Mx10-notitle.svg 'ZipfianSequenceLoadingBenchmark, operations per second by thread count with cache size 1M and Zipfian factor 10' %}

 For the above graph [Alternative Image](CMS/ZipfianSequenceLoadingBenchmark-byThread-1Mx10-notitle-print.svg) and [Raw Data](CMS/ZipfianSequenceLoadingBenchmark-byThread-1Mx10.dat) is available.

 EHCache2 does not scale well in this scenario with the additional cores, which is probably caused due to additional locking overhead in the blocking read through configuration.

 Caffeine has low performance with one or two cores but better performance with four cores.
 This is most likely caused due to the fact that Caffeine uses multiple threads for the eviction.
 With one or a few cores available the inter thread communication produces overhead and causes delay.

 By varying the size of Zipfian distribution we can yield different hit rates.
 Below chart shows the performance with different Zipfian factors:

 {% asset_img CMS/ZipfianSequenceLoadingBenchmark-byFactor-1M-4-notitle.svg 'ZipfianSequenceLoadingBenchmark, operations per second by Zipfian factor with cache size 1M at 4 threads' %}

 For the above graph [Alternative Image](CMS/ZipfianSequenceLoadingBenchmark-byFactor-1M-4-notitle-print.svg) and [Raw Data](CMS/ZipfianSequenceLoadingBenchmark-byFactor-1M-4.dat) is available.

 The corresponding effective hit rates per cache are:

 {% asset_img CMS/ZipfianSequenceLoadingBenchmarkEffectiveHitrate-byFactor-1M-4-notitle.svg 'ZipfianSequenceLoadingBenchmark, effective hit rate by Zipfian factor with cache size 1M at 4 threads' %}

 For the above graph [Alternative Image](CMS/ZipfianSequenceLoadingBenchmarkEffectiveHitrate-byFactor-1M-4-notitle-print.svg) and [Raw Data](CMS/ZipfianSequenceLoadingBenchmarkEffectiveHitrate-byFactor-1M-4.dat) is available.

 cache2k is optimized in such a way that there will be minimal overhead at high hit rates.
 Few processes are delayed by maximum possible time until eviction.
-That's why the relative advantage of cache2k becomes less for lower hit rates.
+That's why the relative advantage of cache2k becomes lesser for lower hit rates.

-We also analyazed another benchmark run with new G1 collector.
+We also analyazed another benchmark run with the new G1 collector.
 Let's look at the first statistic with different collector implementation:

 {% asset_img G1/ZipfianSequenceLoadingBenchmark-bySize-4x10-notitle.svg 'ZipfianSequenceLoadingBenchmark, operations per second by cache size at 4 threads and Zipfian factor 10 and G1 collector' %}

 For the above graph [Alternative Image](G1/ZipfianSequenceLoadingBenchmark-bySize-4x10-notitle-print.svg) and [Raw Data](G1/ZipfianSequenceLoadingBenchmark-bySize-4x10.dat) is available.

 With a cache size of around 1M entries cache2k highly profits from its low allocation rates.
 All other cache implementations have a higher allocation rate resulting in lower throughput.
 With cache size of 10M cache2k and Guava face higher loss because with this cache size these two cache implementations cause more work with G1 than other implementations.
 In the next benchmark, this impact becomes even more visible.